Medical technology – pillar of healthcare and economy

 It is an innovative driving force, benefitting the healthcare sector and the entire society.
 3D and robot technologies, e-health and automation solutions, telemedical procedures, as well as machine learning with the inclusion of big data are used.
 Medtech products typically have an innovation cycle of just 18 to 36 months.

-Medical technology strengthens Switzerland's position as a centre of research in its priority area of medicine.
+Medical technology strengthens Switzerland’s position as a centre of research in its priority area of medicine.
 Thanks to close cooperation between companies and research institutes, which can traditionally rely on regional micro-clusters, Swiss medical technology has the most European patent applications per capita.
-This number has significantly increased between 2006 and 2017.